roeegro/SwimFix/training/COCO Annotator Guide.md

 2. A page containing all the categories that were created by you in the past will appear (you can choose category and edit them).
 3. Choose “Create”
 4. In the following page you need to name the new category, and its parent category(optional), and define the keypoints in the category and the relations between them.
 ### Adding a new dataset
-1. Login to the remote desktop (see “Creating VPN connection to the annotator server”)

-2. Enter the url in the browser (from the remote desktop) “localhost:5000”, and enter with your user.

-3. Choose “Datasets” from the main menu.
+1. Choose “Datasets”  in the main menu which can be found at the top of the page.

-4. Choose “Create” option from the page, and enter the new dataset name.
+2. Choose “Create” option from the page, and enter the new dataset name.

-5. Enter the directory `D:/SwimmingProject/Coco-annotator`, in this directory the server’s code is found.
+3. Enter the directory `D:/SwimmingProject/Coco-annotator`, in this directory the server’s code is found.

-6. Enter the “datasets” directory, in this directory all the previous datasets can be found.
+4. Enter the “datasets” directory, in this directory all the previous datasets can be found.

-7. Verify that there is a folder with the name you have chosen on step 4.
+5. Verify that there is a folder with the name you have chosen on step 4.
 ### Adding pictures To The Dataset
 1. Login to the remote desktop (see “Creating VPN connection to the annotator server”)